dalton-f/dalton-f/README.md

 ### 🏎️ F1 Insights

-A versatile tool which allows uses to analyse Formula 1 telemtry data such as lap times and tyre strategys.
+A detailed combination of tools which allow users to analyse Formula 1 telemtry data such as lap times and tyre strategys.

 This project is built using Flask with a Python backend using the FastF1 API to fetch its data.

 You can find this project <a href="https://github.com/dalton-f/f1-insights">here</a>.
-Contributions are welcome!

 ### 💻 Fallout 4 Terminal Hacker

 A browser recreation of the terminal hacking minigame from Fallout 4.

 You can find this project <a href="https://github.com/dalton-f/fo4-terminal-hacker">here</a>.
-Contributions are welcome!

 ### 🛠️ helpers.js